elixir-mint/mint/pages/Decompression.md

 end
 ```

 We use a combination of `Enum.flat_map/3` and `String.split/3` because the values can be comma-separated and spread over multiple headers.
 Now we should have a list like `["gzip"]`.
 We reversed the compression algorithms so that we decompress from the last one to the first one.
 Let's use this in another function that handles the decompression.
-Thankfully, Erlang ships with built-in support for gzip and deflate algorithms.
+Thankfully, Erlang ships with built-in support for gzip algorithm.

 ```elixir
 defp decompress_data(data, algorithms) do